0b10011/oxiplate/CONTRIBUTING.md

 - `/target/` will be created when you build the project for the first time; this is where the binaries and intermediate build files live
 - [`/tests/`](./tests/) contains all of the tests to ensure Oxiplate continues to work as expected
 - [`/tests/broken/`](./tests/broken/) contains tests specific to failures and the associated error messages
+- [`/tests/expansion/`](./tests/expansion/) verifies macro expansion for all base tests.

 ## Testing

-`cargo test` will run all tests.
+`cargo test` will run all but expansion tests.
+To include expansion tests, use `cargo test -- --ignored`.
 For more complicated failures, `cargo expand --test if` can be used to output the generated rust code for the `if` tests (replace `if` with the name of the test to expand).

-There are two main categories of tests: features and failures.
+There are three main categories of tests: features, failures, and expansions.
 Feature tests ensure the core features (e.g., if statements and whitespace control) work as expected.
-Failure tests use `trybuild` (via [`broken.rs`](./broken.rs)) to ensure the error messages for broken builds are friendly to humans and actually help with debugging.
+Failure tests use `trybuild` (via [`broken.rs`](./tests/broken.rs)) to ensure the error messages for broken builds are friendly to humans and actually help with debugging.
+And expansion tests use `cargo expand` (via [`expansion.rs`](./tests/expansion.rs)) to verify feature test expansion is happening as expected.